 Sitting in a hot sauna can increase human growth hormone production.
-According to a 1989 study published in the European Journal of Physiology and Occupational Physiology, sauna use may be beneficial for human growth hormone production.
+According to a 1989 study published in the European Journal of Physiology and Occupational Physiology, sauna use may be beneficial for HGH production.
 They found that two 20-minute sauna sessions at 176 F (80 C) may double human growth hormone production, and two 15-minute sessions at 212 F (100 C) may lead to five times more HGH (23).
 Moreover, two-hour-long sessions in 176 F (80 C) once every three days result in a 16-fold increase in growth hormones.

 I recommend using an infrared sauna at least two to three times a week anywhere from 10 to 20 minutes a session.
 To learn more about infrared saunas and how to use it, I recommend reading this article.